Automate Guided Actions in Adobe® Acrobat®

 Installing AutoBatch™ Plug-in

-Download and install AutoBatch™ a free 30 days evaluation version of plug-in on your computer.
+Download and install AutoBatch™ a free 30 days trial version of plug-in on your computer.
 Make sure you have Adobe® Acrobat Professional® installed on your system (see system requirements below) and it's not running while you are installing the plug-in.
 You may need to restart your computer after installation if you have been viewing PDF documents online using a web browser.

 System Requirements